top of page

 There are three recognized levels of activation for the Nassau County EOC:

-• Activation Level 3 is the “Blue Skies” day-to-day status in the EOC.
-Emergency management professionals and volunteers are monitoring local, state, national, and international news and conditions; collecting and analyzing data for threat and risk assessments; planning and conducting responder training and exercises; reviewing and updating programmatic documents; and holding public education and outreach events.
+• Activation Level 3 is the “Blue Skies” day-to-day operational status for the EOC.
+The Emergency Management professionals and trained volunteers are monitoring local, state, national, and international news and conditions; collecting and analyzing data for threat and risk assessments; planning and conducting responder training and exercises; reviewing and updating programmatic documents; and holding public education and outreach events.

 • Activation Level 2 is a heightened level of operations, usually in response to a looming threat or developing situation of concern.
 Authority to elevate EOC staffing and operations to Level 2 lies with the Emergency Management Director (EMD) or Deputy EMD.
-Additional personnel or extended work hours are typically needed.
-High-profile events (planned or unplanned) which do not require the full complement of emergency support functions and some recovery operations might also be handled at this level.
-The EOC does not serve as a dispatch center, but a clearinghouse of information to be shared with other governmental entities that can independently act within their own authority and protocols.
+Additional personnel or extended work hours for NCEM staff are typically needed.
+High-profile events (planned or unplanned) which do not require the full complement of emergency support functions and transitions to recovery operations (even during a declared State of Emergency) might also be handled at this level.
+The EOC collects data and information, then serves as a clearinghouse for information and intelligence to be shared with organizations and agencies that are assisting the response or acting cooperatively (under their own authority and protocols.)

 Emergency management professionals typically break down their responsibilities into four phases, which form a cycle of activities that take place before, during, and after a disaster.